hphelion/documentation/cli.unix.reference.md

 </dl>

 ###Description
 Add a new server to your compute account.
-You must specify an name for the server, a flavor, an image or volume to use and a keypair.
+You must specify:  Server name, a flavor, an image or volume to use, and a key pair.
 If you are creating a windows server, the flavor must be at least a large and you must specify a security group that has the RDP port open.
 Optionally, you can specify a security group, key name, metadata and availability zone.

 ###Examples
 Create a new small server named 'my_server' with image 7 and key1: